XIMDEX/xcms/INSTALLATION.md

 This file provides information for a Manual Installation and the assisted installation (via the XIMDEX_INSTALL.sh shell script) both as interactive or as automatic.

-Before starting the installation check if you comply with the requeriments and dependencies.
-Then select the process you want to follow:
+Before starting the installation check if you comply with the requeriments.
+Then select the process you want to follow and move to that section:

 * Manual: unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.